Downer

 Downer displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 The dwelling structure in Downer, as per the latest Census, consisted of 67.1% houses and 32.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's figures of 39.3% houses and 60.7% other dwellings.
+In comparison, the Australian Capital Territory had 39.3% houses and 60.7% other dwellings.
 Home ownership in Downer stood at 27.4%, with mortgaged dwellings at 35.6% and rented ones at 36.9%.
 The median monthly mortgage repayment was $2,167, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent figure was $420, compared to the Australian Capital Territory's $476.
-Nationally, Downer's median monthly mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.
+The median weekly rent figure in Downer was $420, compared to the Australian Capital Territory's $476.
+Nationally, Downer's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing